Respiratory protection

 Can I use a respirator if I have a respiratory condition?

-Respirators may make it harder to breathe and can cause physiological health effects such as heat stress, dehydration etc. This is especially of importance for individuals diagnosed with respiratory conditions (e.g. asthma or lung disease).
-If you have any relevant health concerns, a visit to UBC Occupational and Preventative Health or your own physician is required to obtain medical clearance to wear a respirator.
+If you have any health concerns with wearing a respirator, a visit to UBC Occupational and Preventative Health or your own physician is required to obtain medical clearance .
+Medical clearance will ensure that an individual is medically capable of safely wearing a respirator.
 Safety & Risk Services must receive medical clearance before administering a fit test.